Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/funnel-chart.md

 Use the [Color Palette](./../../../report-items/chart/color-palette/) property to customize the color of the chart. `Color Palatte` are listed under the `Chart Area` category.

-Here, we have set the `Color Palette` as `EarthTones` and the design is shown below.
+Here, we have set the `Color Palette` as `PacificLight` and the design is shown below.

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/funnel-chart/chart-area-design.png)